If you are low on cash and you have less than perfect credit, then the only option would be to borrow from a friend or family, right?

 Payday Loans are a great short term money fix if you need some extra cash until your next paycheck.
-They are fairly fast and easy to obtain, and are still a pretty great option if you are in a crunch.
+They are relatively fast and easy to obtain and are a pretty great option if you are in a crunch.
 Millions of Americans still rely on payday loans to get them food, gas, and emergency expenses between paychecks.

 - Basically anybody can get one whenever they want.